Terraxel99/TotoCompression/README.md

 The technologies used for this project are C++ with OpenCV library to manipulate the images.
 To automate the build, I used CMake.

-I wanted to keep the project as simple as possible
+I wanted to keep the project as simple as possible and easy to build on several platforms.
+This is why I choose CMake.

 <a name="features"></a>